risk-first/website/practices/Testing.md

 **Automated Testing** has an interesting effect on managing [Complexity Risk](Complexity-Risk):  Although you may initially write a Unit Test (say) to mitigate the risk of [having implemented a feature wrongly](Feature-Risk), you are also given insurance against future change breaking that feature.
 That is to say, they are _regression tests_.
 However, implementing tests like this is better than building regression tests, [as discussed here](Regression-Testing).

+-- how do automated tests mitigate complexity risk?

 ### Manual Tests

 **Manual Testing** is, at some level, essential if your product is to be used by humans.
 Although UI-Automation tools such as [Selenium](https://docs.seleniumhq.org) allow you to script browser interactions, they cannot reliably catch every problem.